devcareer/code-jammers-backend/README.md

 ### The technologies used in creating this project are:

-JavaScript, Node.js, ExpressJs, Sequelize ORM, PostgreSQL, Git, Github Actions, Code Climate, Coveralls, Pivotal Tracker, Docker, Swagger, Hound

-### :rocket: How to get started( to run locally)

-For the features, go here: https://github.com/devcareer/code-jammers-backend/wiki/Backend-sample-test-APIs

-### The technologies used in creating this project are:

 JavaScript, Node.js, ExpressJs, Sequelize ORM, PostgreSQL, Git, Github Actions, Code Climate, Coveralls, Pivotal Tracker, Docker, Swagger

 ### :rocket: How to get started